 Waymo had already received most of what it needed, and Uber, with a fundamental change in management, no longer had the emotional investment that would justify carrying on the flight. – Jim Pooley, a trade-secrets expert

-However, Uber’s CEO, Dara Khosrowshahi denied the accusations and expressed great regret over the situation.
+However, Uber’s CEO, Dara Khosrowshahi, denied the accusations and expressed great regret over the situation.

 To our friends at Alphabet: we are partners, you are an important investor in Uber, and we share a deep belief in the power of technology to change people’s lives for the better.
 Of course, we are also competitors.
 And while we won’t agree on everything going forward, we agree that Uber’s acquisition of Otto could and should have been handled differently. – Dara Khosrowshahi, CEO Uber

-Uber has ended up by giving away 0.34% of their equity through the settlement.
+Uber has ended up by giving away 0.34% of its equity through the settlement.
 SoftBank Group Corp.
 Just completed a $9.3 billion deal with Uber in which it valued Uber shares at a blended valuation of $54 billion.

 Uber acquired Otto at more than $600 million in stock.
 The company Otto was the brain-child of Levandowski, and was formed just before January 2016,when he resigned from Waymo.
 As the deal was done on the basis of meeting the target goals, most of the sum is still pending.